 The U.S. Department of Education uses the FAFSA to determine students’ eligibility for federal student aid.
-Every year, the federal government awards about $150 billion in the form of grants, low-interest loans, and work-study funds to help millions of students pay for college.
+Every year, the federal government awards about $150 billion in the form of grants, work-study funds, and low-interest loans to help millions of students pay for college.

 Many state governments and colleges also use the FAFSA to determine eligibility for nonfederal aid.

 Unfortunately, some students feel like they shouldn’t bother filling out a FAFSA because of some common myths.
 These include: